 Learn more: How to Bring Your Own Drinks on a Cruise

 If you purchase alcohol while in port, consider it a souvenir because mainstream cruise lines won’t let you drink it on the ship.
 When you pass through security upon returning to the ship, you will have to declare your purchase.
-They will store it for you until the end of your cruise.
+The cruise line will usually store it for you until the end of your cruise.

-Same goes for alcohol purchased in the duty-free shops on board—your purchases will usually arrive at your stateroom the night before disembarkation.
+The same goes for alcohol purchased in the duty-free shops on board—your purchases will usually arrive at your stateroom the night before disembarkation.

 Alcohol sales are a big profit-maker for the cruise lines, so they don’t give out tons of free alcohol to passengers.
 However, there are some ways to score free alcohol on a cruise.

-There’s often a welcome cocktail party on the first night of the cruise.
+There’s often a welcome cocktail party on one of the first nights of your cruise.
 Check your cruise planner to see if your sailing has one, and if you need to have a specific loyalty status to attend.

 At the casino, you may be able to get free drinks if you gamble enough money.
-It’s not like Las Vegas, where drinks are free for all players, but if you’re a high-roller you might enjoy comped drinks in the casino once you play for a while.
+It’s not like Las Vegas, where drinks are free for all players—but if you’re a high-roller you might enjoy comped drinks in the casino once you play for a while.

-The on board art auctions usually offer a free glass of Champagne, along with other perks such as a complimentary print for those who attend.
-They usually hand them out near the end, so don’t expect to show up, grab your Champagne, and run!
+The onboard art auctions usually offer a free glass of Champagne, along with other perks such as a complimentary art print for those who attend.
+They usually hand drinks out near the end of the auction, so don’t expect to show up, grab your glass, and run!

-Some of the shops on board may host events where they pass out free Champagne.
+Some of the shops on board might host events where they pass out free bubbly.
 They often have raffles at these events, which can be fun as well.

 One night of your cruise is usually reserved for the captain’s party.
-Some cruise ships have a Champagne fountain, and staff will come around with trays of complimentary Champagne.
+Some cruise ships have a Champagne fountain, and staff will come around with trays of complimentary sparkling wine.

-Drink coupons may be handed out in customer service situations.
-On a recent Norwegian cruise that we took, the wait for a table was about 45 minutes.
-The hostess handed each of us a buzzer and coupons for a free glass of Champagne.
+Cruise staff might also hand out drink coupons in customer service situations.
+On a recent Norwegian cruise, the wait for a table at dinner was about 45 minutes.
+The MDR host handed each of us a buzzer, along with coupons for a free glass of Champagne.

-Tip: If your cruise line offers drink coupons for customer service issues, it’s fairly common for passengers to leave unwanted drink coupons inside the Bible in the desk drawer.
-Look inside the Bible, and you might score a free drink!
+Tip: If your cruise line offers drink coupons for customer service issues, it’s fairly common for passengers to leave unused coupons inside the Bible in the desk drawer.
+Look inside the Bible, and you might score yourself a free drink!

 You may also like: Nine Things You Need to Check Before Your Cruise

 Are you eagerly awaiting your first cruise?
 Are you planning to eat in the main dining room, the buffet, or specialty restaurants?
-If you’ve cruised before, what surprised you about food and drink on your first cruise?
+If you’ve cruised before, what surprised you about cruise food and drinks on your first sailing?
 Let me know in the comments below!